“The Teeth are a Gateway to your Well-Being.”

 “Can I still get cavities with veneers?”
 Yes.
 Veneers cover the front surface of your teeth, but the sides, back, and margins are still exposed to bacteria and acids.
 You still need to brush, floss, and see your hygienist regularly.
 Veneers don’t make you immune to dental disease—they just improve the appearance and sometimes the strength of the tooth surface they cover.

 “Do veneers look fake?”
 That depends entirely on the skill of the dentist and ceramist.
 Poorly designed veneers with incorrect proportions, excessive thickness, or flat-white color look artificial.
-Custom veneers designed to match your facial features, with attention to translucency, surface texture, and natural color variation, look like beautiful natural teeth.
+Custom veneers designed to complement your facial features, with attention to translucency, surface texture, and natural color variation, look like beautiful natural teeth.
 Most people won’t know you have veneers unless you tell them.

 Frequently Asked Questions About Porcelain Veneers in Mansfield TX